 How long are summer study abroad programs?

 Summer programs vary in length.
 In order to receive academic credit, students must participate in a program that is at least three weeks long, but some programs can be as long as eight to twelve weeks!
 (Exceptions to the minimum number of weeks are made for Providence College approved faculty-led Maymester and summer programs.)
 The average summer program length is four to six weeks.

 What does summer study abroad cost?

 All tuition and program fees will be billed to the student directly, and are payable to the program.
-Students receiving academic credit for their summer study abroad will be billed by Providence College for the $200 Short-Term programs Study Abroad Fee by Providence College.
+Students receiving academic credit for their summer study abroad will be billed by Providence College for the $200 Short-Term Programs Study Abroad Fee.
 For more information on this fee, please visit our Study Abroad Costs

 What can I study on a summer study abroad program?

 Almost anything!
 You can study a language, a specific topic, or participate in an internship, a research project, or a service-learning opportunity.
 Every program is different and there are hundreds of opportunities available.

 Will I get academic credit for summer study abroad?